Southern California 45, Fresno State 20

 The Trojans, playing under interim coach Clay Helton, exploded for 21 consecutive points in the second quarter and cruised to their second 10-win season in the last three years.
 Fresno State was held to 254 total yards and went 2-for-14 on third-down conversions after entering the game as the nation’s fifth-ranked scoring offense.

-Derron Smith returned a Kessler interception 41 yards for a score to pull Fresno State within 38-20 early in the fourth quarter, but the Trojans stopped the Bulldogs on downs on their next possession before Allen scored on a 1-yard run.
+Derron Smith returned a Kessler interception 41 yards for a score to pull Fresno State within 38-20 early in the fourth quarter, but the Trojans stopped the Bulldogs on downs on their next possession before Allen scored on a 1-yard run to seal the win.
 Lee finished with seven catches for a team-high 118 yards for USC, which finished with 499 total yards.

 GAME NOTEBOOK: USC was penalized 10 times for 100 yards and DE George Oku was ejected early in the second half for bumping a referee. … Adams set a single-season Mountain West record for most receptions with 131 for Fresno State, which failed in its bid to reach 12 wins for the first time in school history. … The Trojans, who improved to 28-1-1 all-time against current Mountain West teams, open the 2014 season at home against Fresno State on Aug.
 30.